patrick91/h-ghost-theme/README.md

 * `grunt start` - opens your ghost blog and starts watching your files for livereload development
 * `grunt build` - compile your assets and move theme files to `release` for production

+## Suggested Project Structure
+see: http://docs.ghost.org/themes/ for more information
+* assets
+    * css
+    * fonts
+    * images // post images are not revved for seo purposes
+        * background // all background images used for theme via css go here to be revved
+        * uploads / posts // should use an uploads or posts directory for non theme related images.
+    * js
+    * sass
+* partials // .hbs theme partials go here

+all other theme files located in theme root

 ## Notes
+* If you don't want to use sass delete the .scss file located in `assets/sass/` & work on your css files directly at `assets/css/`
-There is a bug with usemin that causes a problem with <!-- build:remove --> but it should be fixed in the next release.
+* There is a bug with usemin that causes `<!-- build:remove -->` to leave behind 'undefined'.
+It should be fixed in the next release.
 Until then, before building your production release you need to manually remove the livereload script from default.hbs.

 ## Contribute